Best Practices for Privately Sharing Pictures Using Ponga

 - The invitation email that comes from Ponga will include your name but be from “email@example.com” (making it easy to search for.)

-- When they click the link, they’ll be asked to authenticate with an email and password.
-(Similar to the security on wedding sites, for example.)
+- When they click the link, they’ll be asked to create an account in Ponga.
+This authenticates them with an email and password much as you would to gain access to a wedding site, for example.

 After you’ve set expectations, you can follow with the actual invitation from within Ponga.
 Including a note in the Ponga invitation will reinforce the expectations-setting email you sent first.